jovian-explorer/RO-SPICE/README.md

 - The name or NAIF code of the observing station.
 - The length of the observation period in seconds.
 - The number of parts to divide each second into (subdivisions per second).
+- Mass of the target body in question (Has to be added in the code itself, may/may not add a functionality for removing this input).

 ### Output:
 The script calculates all geometric properties for an occultation experiment for each time step in the observation period: